-M&S warns of 'gathering storm' as profits fall
+M&S warns of 'gathering storm' as shoppers squeezed

 M&S said group revenue rose by 8.5% to £5.5bn in the six months to 1 October, with clothing and home sales doing well.

+But its profits were hit by higher overheads while its online grocery partnership with Ocado Retail also came under pressure.

+Customer and order numbers increased, but basket sizes continued to decline to pre-pandemic levels.

-But it said its full-year profits would be hit by its exit from Russia and the end of business rates relief, which was given by the government during the pandemic.
+M&S said its full-year profits would be hit by its exit from Russia and the end of business rates relief, which was given by the government during the pandemic.

 "However, the far-reaching changes made over the past few years, together with a reinvigorated product offer and strong value for money credentials provide some insulation from the gathering storm."